BDDA-PROJET/IDE_PROJET_BDDA_CATTAN_HAMOUCHI_GUEI/README.md

 -   **Reset**: This operation allows you to rest the database.
 This can be done using a `RESETDB` statement.
 -   **Create**: This operation allows you to create a new database or a new table in the database.
 This can be done using a `CREATE` statement.
--   **Read**: This operation allows you to read data from the database.
+-   **Select**: This operation allows you to read data from the database.
 This can be done using a `SELECT` statement.
 -   **Delete**: This operation allows you to delete data from the database.
 This can be done using a `DELETE` statement.
 -   **Insert**: This operation allows you to insert new data into the database.
 This can be done using an `INSERT` statement.
+-   **Insert**: This operation allows you to insert new data into the database.
+This can be done using an `INSERT` statement.
+    **Import**: This operation allows you to import data from an external file into the database.
+This can be done using an `IMPORT` statement followed by the file path.
+-   **Exit**: This operation allows you to end the current process.
+This can be done using an `EXIT` statement.

 ## Authors